5 Star Review

 When Should I See a Doctor?

-If you have symptoms, see a mesothelioma doctor or your personal doctor.
-Early treatment is more effective in slowing your cancer and improving your survival.
+If you’re experiencing symptoms, see a mesothelioma doctor or your personal doctor.
+Early treatment is more effective in slowing your cancer and increasing your survival rate.

 Dr. Jacques Fontaine and Dr. Andrea Wolf